+- exposure, by breathing in gases, fumes, mist or dust;

 - contamination of the skin by:

-- o direct contact with the substance if you touch it or dip your hands
+- o direct contact with the substance if you touch it or dip your hands in it;

-- in it; 0 splashing;
+- o splashing;

-- o substances landing on the skin, for example, airborne dust; o
+- substances landing on the skin, for example, airborne dust;

-- contact with contaminated surfaces; and o infection inside
+- o contact with contaminated surfaces; and

-- protective gloves.
+- o infection inside protective gloves.

 - swallowing.
 People transfer substances from their hands to their mouths by eating, smoking etc;

 - contact with the eyes; and

 - skin puncture by contaminated sharps.